terrimporter/Chronosequence/README.md

 ## Digital Resources

-We used some key references from the literature to produce list of fire-associated organisms and traits that can be easily imported into R for analysis.
+We used some key references from the literature to produce lists of fire-associated organisms and traits that can be easily imported into R for analysis.

 Comma-separated file (CSV) file of fire-associated arthropods that can be used to screen datasets for pyrophilous arthropods.
 If you use this file please site the original sources published largely by Wikars (1997) that are listed in the file.